Do mirrorless cameras have an aa filter

 Improves image quality in certain conditions May require post-processing for maximum sharpness

-See also Best cheapest mirrorless camera
+See also Best introductory mirrorless cameras

 While mirrorless cameras do not typically have an AA filter, some photographers prefer the increased sharpness and detail that comes with the absence of this filter.
 However, it is essential to understand the trade-offs and potential challenges that may arise when shooting with a camera that does not have an AA filter.